neonwatty/ytdatakit/README.md

 [![Python application](https://github.com/neonwatty/ytdatakit/actions/workflows/python-app.yml/badge.svg)](https://github.com/neonwatty/ytdatakit/actions/workflows/python-app.yml/python-app.yml)

-# A Python app for downloading YouTube videos, transcripts, thumbnails, and channel data all in one place
+# A free Python app for downloading YouTube videos, transcripts, thumbnails, and channel data all in one place

 A simple app that lets you conveniently download youtube videos, transcripts, thumbnails, and channel data.
 All in one place.
 Can be easily run locally using python or docker.